radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/alerts-settings.md

     Figure 9: Custom Alert for Monitoring Sync Queue Size

 12. When triggered, this alert displays on the Main Control Panel's Dashboard tab under Active Alerts as "ALERT: <alert_name>” and triggers a [file alert](#file-alert-settings).
 If SMTP settings are configured, [email alerts](#email-alert-settings) can be triggered as well by adding EmailAlert to the Alert Output setting (click save if you modify alert output).

+### Synchronization Pipeline State

+To send an alert in the status of the pipeline changes (e.g. from running to stopped or vice versa), configure a custom alert.
+A custom alert can be automatically configured by using the settings from Main Control Panel > Synchronization tab.
+Select the desired topology and click Configure.
+In the left navigation menu, click Alerts.
+Toggle on the `Pipeline State Alert Enabled`.
+The alert output is a file.

 ### Configuration Changes